 Devlin, Edith Florence Newman (1926–2012), lecturer in English, was born on 21 September 1926, in Swords, Co.
 Dublin, the youngest among three sons and two daughters of Hugh Gaw and Eva Gaw (née Newman).
 Her mother was a teacher in a Church of Ireland primary school, and her father, who had been a chief petty officer in the Royal Navy, took up a position as gatekeeper in St Patrick's Hospital in Dublin; when Edith was two months old, the family moved into the gatelodge there.
 St Patrick's Hospital, established by a bequest from Jonathan Swift (qv), is a psychiatric institution, and access had to be strictly regulated.
 Although her father felt that the modestly-paid position was beneath him, it apparently suited (or perhaps exacerbated) his somewhat domineering personality.
 The family suffered very greatly after the death of their mother from cancer, just before Edith's fifth birthday; thereafter there was little comfort at home, and as a 'poor protestant', with mostly even poorer catholic neighbours, she had few friends.

 She learned to read before she went to school, and thereafter as she noted, was never quite alone again.
 Books and literature enabled her escape, and she enjoyed school, first in the local Church of Ireland national school and then from 1937 in the Diocesan School for Girls on Adelaide Road.
 She went to Alexandra College in Milltown on a scholarship, and then studied modern languages and English in TCD.
 In 1948 she graduated with a first class degree in English and French and was awarded the Leroy Stein exhibition and the vice-chancellor's prize for prose composition.
 A year earlier, she had won the Littledale prize, which was awarded the following year to David Douglas ('Peter') Devlin.
-Edith married Devlin three years after graduation, and the couple went to live in England where he lectured at Leeds and Oxford.
+Edith married Devlin three years after graduation, and the couple went to live in England where he lectured at Leeds.
 She spent some time in France, where she started work on a postgraduate degree, but did not complete it, as she encountered difficulties with her supervisor in the University of the Sorbonne in Paris.